Lacrymology/states/postgresql/doc/firewall.rst

 .. include:: /doc/include/pillar.inc

-All PostgreSQL client need to be allowed to connect to the following port:
+All :doc:`index` client need to be allowed to connect to the following port:
 ``TCP`` ``5432``

 If ``ssl`` is defined in :doc:`pillar`, the same port is used.